Surrogacy vs The LawPosted in : Eversheds HR Speed Brief on 22 October 2013

 separate UK case, where he expressed the view that mothers whose children are born through surrogacy are covered by EU maternity protection rules.

-These cases, referred to as the ‘Z’ case and the ‘C.D. v S.T.’ case respectively, highlight
+These cases, referred to as the ‘Z’ case and the ‘C.D. v S.T.’ case respectively, highlight the level of uncertainty surrounding the legal position of mothers whose children are

 Already a subscriber?